AlexanderKnight/class/assignments.md

 ### Assignment 17 (due 4/2/19)

 Do the in-class exercises from https://github.com/unh-hpc-2019/class/wiki/Class-16, as usual with changes committed to your repo and a write-up as comments in the pull request.

+### Assignment 20 (due 4/9/19)

+Finish the in-class exercises from https://github.com/unh-hpc-2019/class/wiki/Class-20, as usual with changes committed to your repo and a write-up as comments in the pull request.